Last updated on November 25th, 2025 at 09:40 pm

 Please note the iPad version of this game requires iPad 2 or higher.

-Im just going to be honest, while we like the visuals and the units look neat, the gameplay past the first main campaign (I dont consider Invasion to be a demo campaign) just falls short of being bearable.
+Im just going to be honest, while we like the visuals and the units look neat, the gameplay past the first main campaign (we dont consider Invasion to be a demo campaign) just falls short of being bearable.
 Of the four campaigns played, all of them had at least one mission that was unplayable for either side, and the worst offender was Terror for the Allies.
-We found myself losing interest in continuing the campaign purely because of poor balancing or the game deciding it wants to cheat its way to victory.
+We found ourselves losing interest in continuing the campaign purely because of poor balancing or the game deciding it wants to cheat its way to victory.
 The base game was fine, and so was the bonus mission, but until the developers actually decide to go back and fix some of the balancing issues for the other campaigns, we simply cannot recommend this game in any capacity.
 Please, fix your game Devs, we know you can do better because your other titles arent anywhere near as frustrating to play as this one was.

 We have a lot of experience with these hexwar games.
 Im writing a review of this one because it deserves to be noted as having the best designed scenarios.
 Very well balanced.
 Forces you to use some actual strategy.
 Much better than most of the civil war and American revolution scenarios.